HI I’M JULIE ANN FOOSHEE

 SCIENCE ENGAGEMENT SPECIALIST; NASA

-My role at NASA, Johnson Space Centre was based in the ARES division where I worked alongside scientists to make new content around their findings accessible to public, mostly non-agency audiences.
+My role at NASA, Johnson Space Centre was based in the ARES division where I worked alongside scientists to make content around their findings accessible to the public, mostly non-agency audiences.
 I planned small events and participated in large scale events as an agency ambassador.
+I also worked through the early phases of the pandemic working to bring resources that were developed by the division online for teachers.

 May 2013 - August 2019

 My time as the Science Festival Alliance Coordinator at the MIT Museum at MIT was focused on networking dozens of festivals across North America and creating global relationships with our counterparts abroad.
+Part of this work was focused on bringing to life annual conferences, evaluation of our network, and social media and web upgrades.
 I also spearheaded projects focused on diversity and inclusion with science events.

 Degree: Science and Technology Studies